Leakers and whistleblowers often shape history at the same time as polarising opinion.

 As a result of Manning’s guilty pleas, the court case moved quickly onto sentencing.
 Right from the start, the judge promised to subtract 112 days from her sentence due to the traumatic events that occurred during Manning’s time on remand in Virginia.

-Manning also apologised for the “unintended consequences of (her) actions,” and was supported by a psychologist and psychiatrist who both proffered explanations for her actions.
+Manning also apologized for the “unintended consequences of (her) actions,” and was supported by a psychologist and psychiatrist who both proffered explanations for her actions.
 Mitigating circumstances, including details of Manning’s chaotic childhood, were also discussed.

 Despite these efforts, and Manning’s guilty pleas, she was sentenced to 35 years in the United States Disciplinary Barracks in Kansas.